preethamkt46/PREETHAM-K-T_SMART-CLIENT-RESPONSE_KVG-COLLEGE-OF-ENGG/README.md

    - Processes the data, generates a response using OpenAI/Gemini APIs, and sends an email back to client.

 ---

-🛠️ Features

-AI-Powered Client Responses: Uses OpenAI's API for intelligent and context-aware replies.
-Email Integration: Sends responses via email using smtplib.
-Multi-API Support: Combines the power of OpenAI or Gemini APIs for comprehensive solutions.

-🛠️ Tech Stack

-Backend Framework: Flask
-APIs Used:# any one:
-OpenAI API
-Gemini API
-Email Integration: smtplib

-🚀 Getting Started
-Prerequisites

-# SMART-CLIENT-RESPONSE

-SMART-CLIENT-RESPONSE is a Python application designed to deliver intelligent client responses by leveraging **OpenAI** or **Gemini** APIs.
-The application also integrates with **Google Sheets** to trigger responses via email upon form submissions.

----

-📜 Overview

-SMART-CLIENT-RESPONSE is a powerful tool to enhance client interactions through AI-driven responses.
-It utilizes the OpenAI API or Gemini API for natural language processing and advanced generative capabilities.

 ## 🛠️ Features
 - AI-powered responses using OpenAI or Gemini APIs.